-Under ‘Instagram Connect – General Options’, paste your Instagram User ID into the ‘User ID’ field.
+Under ‘Instagram Connect – Setup’, paste your token number into the ‘Access Token’ field.

-That’s the basic set up for Instagram Connect, now when you preview it (if you haven’t changed any other options) – you should see up to 10 photos, when you hover over these photos, you should see their Instagram caption.
+That’s the basic set up for Instagram Connect, now when you preview it (if you haven’t changed any other options) – you should see up to 12 of your most recent photos, when you hover over these photos, you should see their Instagram caption.
 And when you click one, it should open in a lightbox where if the image is clicked again, it takes you to the photo on Instagram.

 Low Quality loads all the images as 150X150px, Medium Quality loads them in as 306X306px, and Full Resolution loads them up at 640X640px.
 By default it’s set to medium resolution, which gives you a decent quality of images with a faster loading time.
 Obviously, smaller images will load faster, and larger ones will be higher quality.
 Chose the option that fits your needs.
 For instance, if you’re going to turn off the lightbox and keep all the images small, the Low Quality images should suit your purpose.